Toash/Etch-A-Sketch/README.md

-# Etch a sketch project for The Odin Project
+# Etch a sketch

+For the Odin Project